jupyterhub/zero-to-jupyterhub-k8s/doc/source/index.rst

 and the JupyterHub Helm chart provides sensible defaults for an initial deployment.

-To get started, go to :ref:`create a Kubernetes cluster on Google Cloud
+To get started, go to :ref:`getting-started`.
-<google-cloud>`.

 .. toctree::
    :maxdepth: 2
+   :caption: Creating your JupyterHub

    getting-started
    create-k8s-cluster